 Relationships bring meaning to life.
 They can be fun, rewarding, and challenging.
 Difficulty comes with the territory of any relationship - even a healthy one.
-But conflict can be healthy-as long as it is resolved in a healthy way.
-Whether you are in a new relationship, a newlywed, or going through a breakup or divorce, a little free relationship advice can go a long way.
+But conflict can be healthy as long as it is resolved in a healthy way.
+No matter what your relationship status is - whether you are just dating or having sex, in a new relationship, a newlywed, or going through a breakup or divorce, a little relationship advice from an online therapist or this article can go a long way.

-Let’s dive right into the nitty gritty of relationship messiness with some relationship advice quotes.
-Because the experience of relationships is universal, we can learn from collective wisdom about relationships.
-The following poets, psychologists, and historical figures freely offer the following relationship advice, born out of heartache and joy:
+Let’s dive right into the nitty gritty of relationship messiness with some free relationship advice quotes.
+Because the experience of relationships is universal, we can learn from collective wisdom about relationships with simple free advice.
+The following poets, psychologists, and historical figures offer the following free relationship advice, born out of heartache and joy:

 Featured in Beyonce’s hit video album Lemonade, Warsan Shire is a young African American poet whose poetry reflects the personal growth she has attained through relationships.
 Through her writing, Warsan Shire communicates that she is a strong, independent woman who does not need to be in a relationship.